 6. The phrase "fact" should be read in the sense of its dictionary definition "something that...is actually the case...hence, a particular truth known by actual observation or authentic testimony, as opposed to what is merely inferred, or to a conjecture or fiction".
 This definition covers any reasons or explanations that a defendant gives for their involvement in the particular matters which, if true, would absolve them from the suspicion that might otherwise arise.
 4

-7. A defendant may not be committed to the Crown Court or have a case to answer or be convicted solely on the basis of an inference drawn under this provision, 5 so that section 34 does not in any way avoid the need to collect sufficient evidence.
+7. A defendant may not have the proceedings against him transferred to the Crown Court for trial or have a case to answer or be convicted solely on the basis of an inference drawn under this provision, 5 so that section 34 does not in any way avoid the need to collect sufficient evidence.
 The court's powers to exclude evidence as a matter of law or discretion remain unchanged.
 6 Similarly, nothing in section 34 prejudices the operation of any statutory provision 7 which renders any answer or evidence inadmissible.

 8. Section 34 makes it even more important for you to record accurately what was said, and therefore what was not said, at an interview under caution, and when you inform suspects that they might be prosecuted.
 The order in which you collect evidence is also important, because the more information that the suspect has at interview, the more likely a court is to hold it unreasonable in the circumstances to withhold information.